-If, on the other hand, the Fed wants to decrease money supply, taking reserves out of the system when there are no excess reserves places some banks at risk of not meeting their reserve requirements.
+If, on the other hand, The Fed wants to decrease money supply, taking reserves out of the system when there are no excess reserves places some banks at risk of not meeting their reserve requirements.
 The Fed has no choice but to add reserves back into the banking system, to keep the funds rate from going, theoretically, to infinity.

-In either case, the money supply remains unchanged by the Fed's action.
+In either case, the money supply remains unchanged by The Fed's action.
 The multiplier is properly thought of as simply the ratio of the money supply to the monetary base (m = M/MB).
 Changes in the money supply cause changes in the monetary base, not vice versa.
 The money multiplier is more accurately thought of as a divisor (MB = M/m).
 Failure to recognize the fallacy of the money-multiplier model has led even some of the most well- respected experts astray.
-The following points should be obvious, but are rarely understood:

-- 1. The inelastic nature of the demand for bank reserves leaves the FED no control over the quantity of money.
-The FED controls only the price. - 2.
-The market participants who have a direct and immediate effect on the money supply include everyone except the FED.
+The following points should be obvious, but are rarely understood: 1.
+The inelastic nature of the demand for bank reserves leaves The Fed no control over the quantity of money.
+The Fed controls only the price.
+2. The market participants who have a direct and immediate effect on the money supply include everyone except The Fed.

+After The Fed was paying interest on reserves, The Fed could indeed buy treasury securities and add reserves without altering the fed funds rate.
+Reserve balances that pay interest, however, are functionally identical to treasury securities that are also balances at The Fed that pay interest.
+The only difference is maturity, which is of no material difference to the macroeconomy.
+Therefore buying securities merely shifts balances at The Fed from securities accounts to reserve accounts.
+That said, buying securities does increase narrow monetary aggregates that do not include treasury securities, and so for those who define "money" as not including treasury securities, The Fed buying treasury securities does add to their narrowly defined "money supply" while broad aggregates that include treasury securities remain unchanged, as do the net financial assets in the macroeconomy.